In 2023, will pleated skirts still be popular? If so, what are the best ways to wear a pleated skirt?

 How do you wear pleated skirts with a bodysuit, camisole, or simple top?

-The easiest way to dress a pleated skirt, in my opinion, is with a body, tees/t-shirts, or a thin cami.
+The easiest way to dress in a pleated skirt, in my opinion, is with a body, tees/t-shirts, or a thin cami.
 This results in a classic casual appearance.
 This is my favorite way to wear a pleated skirt in the summer.
 Grab a pair of white sneakers if you really want to seem fashionable!

 This is such a classic appearance that it will never go out of style.
 Don’t forget to bring your favorite jean jacket to keep warm as the weather cools down.
-This is a fantastic casual attire!
+This is fantastic casual attire!
 This dress looks amazing with heels or pumps, but don’t forget about ankle boots!